EANorwayService/EA-Groups-CRM/README.md

 After doing this you should run the function copySystem().
 This function will make a function of all spreadsheets and add the new sheets to the code.
 This way the candidate is also deleted from the spreadsheets' version history. <br/>

 ### How can I change when and how often the system is updated autmatically?
-Open the code and click *Edit > Current project's triggers*.
+Open the code and select **Edit > Current project's triggers**.
 Find the trigger for updateEverything() and you can now edit how often this is triggered. <br/>

 ### How can I change how often dashboard and candidates are snapshoted for the historical sheets?
-Open the code and click *Edit > Current project's triggers*.
+Open the code and select **Edit > Current project's triggers**.
 Find the trigger for weeklySnapshot() and you can now edit how often this is triggered. <br/>

 ### What is case study/success story?
 The CRM system allows you to mark candidates as potential case studies or success stories.
-You can use case studies/success stories for reporting, testemonials or qualitative evaluation of your 1:1 conversations, for instence. <br/>
+You can use case studies/success stories for reporting, testemonials or qualitative evaluation of your one-to-one conversations, for instance. <br/>

 ### What is the three-factor model?
 This is a model introduced by the Centre for Effective Altruism to get an overview of the candidates' levels of resources, dedication and realisation.
 You give a score for each candidate from 1-3 on these three factors, and can see aggregated and average scores in the Dashboard and Metrics tabs in the CRM Main.
 Send an email to post@effektivaltruisme.no for more information. <br/>

 ### Who should I contact if I have issues?
-post@effektivaltruisme.no <br/>
+The EA Norway team at post@effektivaltruisme.no <br/>

 # Extra <a name="extra"></a>